 Clarifications of Scope of Work:

-This project covers the handling of data from the time it is received by the receiving JADE agent to when it is displayed to a user.
-This project does not include JADE agents that will send data to the handler agent.
+This project covers the handling of data in sender and receiver agents and display them on a map.

+Display screen design and communication specification should be confirmed as early as possible.

+Dummy data should continuously vary over time (e.g., sinusoidal or triangular wave).

 This project does not include any hardware work.

-Examples of Sender agents and a some send code may be included for ease of integration.
-However, this project does not formally require the completion of any agent other than the one that receives and displays data.
+The main receiver agent should be able to handle asynchronous incoming data from two independent sender agents.

 This project does not include the development of hardware-software interface code.